achoum/couch-tracker/README.md

 Mathieu Guillame-Bert (achoum@gmail.com)
 2020

-The Couch Tracker tracks the amount of time you spend in a location.
-For example, it can be used to track the amount of time in front of your tv.
+The Couch Tracker tracks the amount of time spent in your couch (or any other locations).

-The system detects the presence of persons in front of it, and displays the duration of the last activation (if activated) and the sum of all past activations.
-Every 30minutes of activities, the controller emits a short buzz.
-In addition, the controller also displays the time, temperature, and humidity.
+The system works by detecting the presence of persons in front of it, and summing and displaying the duration of activation (both last and total sum).
+Every 30minutes of activation, the controller emits a short buzz.
+The system also displays the time, temperature, and humidity level.

 The module requires: